SdAm1n/taskoro/README.md

-# TASKORO - Task Management App
+# TASKORO - Task Management App (Under Development)

 A beautiful and intuitive task management application built with Flutter and Firebase.